Department of Psychology and Behavioral Sciences

 PSY 3213 Adolescent Development

 Interactive theories of change involved in the growth of the person from puberty to young adulthood.
-Physiological, intellectual and social change as affected by involvement in family, school, community, church and peers.
+Physiological, intellectual, psychological, and social change as affected by the child’s parents, family, school, community, church and peers.
 PR: PSY 2013.

 PSY 3223 Psychology of Adulthood and Aging